KeyboardKit/KeyboardKit/README.md

     <img src ="Resources/Demo.gif" width="300" />
 </p>

-KeyboardKit lets you create rich system keyboards with support for multiple locales, gestures, callouts etc.
+KeyboardKit extends the native keyboard extension APIs to provide you with a lot more functionality, to simplify creating powerful keyboards.
+It also provides you with views to mimic the native system keyboards, with support for multiple locales, gestures, callouts etc.

 If you're new to iOS keyboard extensions, [this great guide][Guide] will help you get started.
 You can also have a look at the demo app for inspiration.